ivy-llc/ivy/README.md

 </details>
 </blockquote>

+\
 Ivy\'s transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code, by just adding one line of code.
-Under the hood, Ivy traces a computational graph and leverages the frontends and backends to link one framework to another.
+Under the hood, Ivy traces a computational graph and leverages the frontends and backends to link one version of one framework to another version of another framework.

 This way, Ivy makes all ML-related projects available for you, independently of the framework you want to use to research, develop, or